pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 ------------------------------------
 Send expression at point to Python2 interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-expression-python2-noswitch
 --------------------------------------
 Send expression at point to Python2 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-expression-python2-dedicated
 ---------------------------------------
-Send expression at point to Python2 interpreter.
+Send expression at point to Python2 unique interpreter.

 py-execute-expression-python2-dedicated-switch
 ----------------------------------------------
-Send expression at point to Python2 interpreter.
+Send expression at point to Python2 unique interpreter and switch to result.

 py-execute-expression-python2\.7
 --------------------------------